 Our Code of Conduct outlines our key expectations for behaviour, and outlines how we will deal with situations as they arise.
-We have also developed a behavioural matrix, our T-BIRD guidelines, as a daily teaching tool, to help define what these expectations are in various settings at the school.
-This matrix will continue to evolve to meet the needs of the school, and teaching around the matrix will happen both in the classroom, and as part of our regular assemblies.
+We have also developed our T-BIRD guidelines, as a daily teaching tool, to help define what these expectations are in various settings at the school.
+These guidelines will continue to evolve to meet the needs of the school, and teaching around these will happen both in the classroom, and as part of our regular assemblies.

 When children demonstrate correct behaviour we also want to celebrate that success.
 As such, we will celebrate student success in behaviour on a regular basis.
-A copy of the T-BIRD matrix follows this Code of Conduct.
+A copy of the T-BIRD expectations follows this Code of Conduct.